core-wg/oscore/draft-ietf-core-object-security.md

 3. Compose the AEAD nonce by XORing the Context IV (Sender IV) with the partial IV (Sequence Number in network byte order).

 4. Encrypt the COSE object using the Sender Key.
-Compress the COSE Object as specified in {{app-compression}}.
+Compress the COSE Object as specified in {{compression}}.

 5. Format the OSCOAP message according to {{coap-headers-and-options}}.
 The Object-Security option is added, see {{options-in-protected}}.